 As someone who moved to Ottawa after spending six consecutive winters in Toronto, I can tell you that Ottawa gets much more snow than Toronto.
 But snow in Ottawa is business as usual, so people don't make a big deal out of it when it's snowing.
-I'll tell you more: most people in Ottawa put on winter tires and drive according to weather conditions, so roads remain pretty safe and accident free.
-But the best part of the winter in Ottawa is that there is plentiful of sunny days due to cooler temperatures, and exposure to sunlight stimulates a production of serotonin, a hormone of happiness, that boosts mood and helps sustain through long Canadian winters.
-So winter in Ottawa isn't that bad, it's actually quite the opposite thanks to surprisingly large variety of winter activities in and around Ottawa.
+I'll tell you more: most people in Ottawa put on winter tires and drive according to weather conditions, so roads remain pretty safe and accident-free.
+But the best part of the winter in Ottawa is that there are plentiful of sunny days due to cooler temperatures, and exposure to sunlight stimulates the production of serotonin, a hormone of happiness, that boosts mood and helps sustain through long Canadian winters.
+So winter in Ottawa isn't that bad, it's actually quite the opposite thanks to a surprisingly large variety of winter activities in and around Ottawa.

 1. Rideau Canal Skateway.

-Almost 200 year old Rideau Canal, a UNESCO World Heritage Site, is transformed into the largest skating rink in the world for two months each winter.
+The almost 200-year-old Rideau Canal, a UNESCO World Heritage Site, is transformed into the largest skating rink in the world for two months each winter.

-The skateway is free-of-charge and attracts around 1 million visitors each year.
+The skateway is free of charge and attracts around 1 million visitors each year.
 That's more than the entire population of Ottawa!

-Although you occasionally can bump into some rough ice sections, the skateway is normally well swept and flooded with professional machines.
+Although you occasionally can bump into some rough ice sections, the skateway is normally well-swept and flooded with professional machines.
 The current ice conditions can be checked online.

 2. Winterlude Festival.